Alian-Sajib/Simple-Hotel-Lister/README.md

 **Data Used :**

-I am using the option B. From this site "https://data.xotelo.com/api/list?location_key={location_key}"(Xotelo hotel api) .
+I am using the option B. From this site "https://data.xotelo.com/api/list?location_key={location_key}".
+(Xotelo hotel api) .
 They are provided multiple city hotel data like name,rating,price,accomodation type etc.Using this api in my code and utilize the data as per instruction.

 **AI tools :**